 Factors to watch out for

 A small or very fine nib will vastly reduce the amount of bleed-through on all paper types.
-As you can imagine, a large nib will allow a large amount of the colorant/alcohol suspension to flow through and completely saturate the paper you are working on.
+In addition, a large nib will allow a large amount of the colorant/alcohol suspension to flow through and therefore, completely saturate the paper you are working on.

 If you really want to use a wide nib, then combine that with a paper that shows very little bleed-through.
 In my test samples, the Bianyo Bleed Proof Marker Pad had the very least bleed-through with alcohol markers.
 But watch it!
 It came with several less attractive features.
 Please read my in-depth review here.